anjensan/knitty/doc/advanced.md

 ```

 Notes:
-- `^:maybe` returns a raw deferred; it may remain unresolved forever if nothing else needs the yarn.
+- `^:maybe` returns a raw deferred; it may remain unresolved forever.
 - Combine it with `md/timeout!` (or similar) if you need to handle the "never" case gracefully.
 - This flag is mostly useful for caches and instrumentation, not for routine control flow.